beni045/gesture_controlled_robot_pet/README.md

 * [ROS Create Package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)
 * [ROS Build Package](http://wiki.ros.org/ROS/Tutorials/BuildingPackages)

+Once you have created and built your ROS package you can now copy paste the `scripts` and `launch` folder from `~/gesture_controlled_robot_pet/ROS` to `~/catkin_ws/src/<package_name>/`

+Here we used robot_pet as our package_name.
+Once all the scripts and launch files are copied into the catkin_ws we need to make the files executable and as such do `chmod +x <file name>` for all the files that have been copied.
+Before running the ROS project ensure that the presenter server script is running and the Raspberry PI script is running.

+Activate the environment you just created.
+Install the dependencies listed in the `requirements.txt`.
+And lastly run:

+`cd ~/catkin_ws`

+`catkin_make` to build the nodes.

 ### Raspberry Pi Setup
 1. Install the latest version of Raspbian onto an SD card
    Follow the steps in the link: